renvins/serverpulse/README.md

 * Docker and Docker Compose installed on your machine.
 * A Minecraft server running Paper (or compatible forks) where you can install the plugin.
 * Git for cloning the repository (optional if you download the ZIP).
+* Discord server with webhook permissions (for alerts).

 ### 1. InfluxDB Setup and Token Configuration